robm26/efficiencydemos/README.md

 | Get Item from GSI | *N/A <br/> you can only get item from base table!* |

 ## Next Steps
+The table you created has 17 items and a size of 282 KB.
+It was created in **On Demand** capacity mode.
+The [pricing page for DynamoDB](https://aws.amazon.com/dynamodb/pricing/) shows that you enjoy 25GB of free-tier storage for your tables.
+On On Demand mode, you are billed one penny for each 40,000 read units or 8000 write units consumed.
+You can delete your table if desired.

 Please contribute to this code sample by issuing a Pull Request or creating an Issue.